 What's New with Teaching Tools & Technologies

 Blackboard Ally was developed to help institutions understand and tackle accessibility in a way that benefits all students.
 One of the driving forces behind the creation Ally is the belief that accessibility should not be connected only to disabilities.
 Accessibility should be about providing better access to everyone and improving the quality of the educational experience for everyone.
 The North Dakota University System (NDUS) purchased Blackboard Ally to help all the campuses become more inclusive through improvement of digital content.
 Resources for creating accessible documents and presentations can be found on the Accessible Technologies page.

 Blackboard & Campus Connection Grades Integration

-The Teaching Transformation and Development Academy (TTaDA) along with the Office of the Registrar are excited to announce the availability of Blackboard Grades Import function into Campus Connection (CC).
 This integration allows the instructor of record to import term-based final grades from their Blackboard course(s) directly into Campus Connection.
 The option provides a one-way transfer of data and will help to ensure a secure and accurate recording of grades from Blackboard to Campus Connection.